kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Microcontroller RP2040 notes:
 - Core0 and Core1 are too much connected and affect each other.
 This made me lose some painful hours...
 - There are only 3 ADC ports available.
-- There are some reports at internet about the low quality of the RP2040 ADC readings.
+- There are some reports at internet about the low quality of the RP2040 ADC readings (https://pico-adc.markomo.me/).

 ## Arduino IDE setup and notes: